gnosis/pm-trading-db/README.md

 The -i option sets the network id.

 Open another window and go to the gnosis.js folder, deploy the contracts and run gnosisdb tests.
 This emulates the creation of oracles, events and markets.
-Docker containers must be up because tests require ipfs, and of course testrpc too:
+Docker containers must be up because *tests require ipfs, and* of course *Ganache-cli* too:

 ```
 npm run migrate
 npm run test-gnosisdb
 ```

-The execution will furnish all the contracts' addesses in the node_modules/@gnosis.pm/gnosis-core-contracts/build/contracts folder as parts of the build artifacts.
+The execution will furnish all the contracts' addesses in the `node_modules/@gnosis.pm/gnosis-core-contracts/build/contracts` folder as parts of the build artifacts.
 You should also see the addresses displayed in your console.

 You should verify that the addresses in ETH_EVENTS specified in gnosisdb/settings/base.py match what is displayed by the console for all the contracts including: